Vatavuk/vatavuk.github.io/_posts/2019-07-15-hidden-dtos.markdown

 My New Year's resolution came early this year.
 I will never use data transfer objects in java applications again.
 No getters and setters anymore, thank you.
 It was not a pleasure and you wont be missed.

-My pain is not unique, plenty has been said about dtos and getters and setters.
+Actually, this was my resolution from two years ago and since than I've tried various tehniques to substitute dtos with more object-oriented design.
+In this article I will share you my experience and concrete examples...

+First of all, why are dtos bad?
+Well, quite a loot has been said on that subject.
-They break encapsulation and by using it we separate data from behaviour which moves our design away from OOP paradigm.
+The main problem is that they break encapsulation.
+By using them we separate data from behaviour which moves our design away from OOP paradigm.

 I would like to show you a concrete example how you can manipulate data without exposing it to the rest of the codebase.